Skip to content

 7. Collaborate with the Animation Team

 Once your script is solid, it becomes a blueprint for the animation team.
 Be prepared for ongoing revisions as the project moves into production.
-The animation studio may suggest changes to heighten visual impact or streamline complex sequences.
+The animation company may suggest changes to heighten visual impact or streamline complex sequences.
 A scene you imagined as one continuous shot might work better as a series of cuts.
 Or a subtle character moment might evolve into a big set piece.
 Listen to the experts on what’s achievable within the project’s scope and budget.
 At the same time, be an advocate for your story’s core themes and emotional beats.
 The best collaborations happen when writers and animators inspire each other to push the boundaries of the medium.

 Important Factors in Creating a Great Story for an Animation